manidarla/GIXDemo/README.md

 This lab is designed to become familar with github and conda.

-github is the tool for sharing code and working on projects together.
+Github is the tool for sharing code and working on projects together.
 Its also sometimes important to manage dependencies so that everyone is running from the same set of libraries.

 We can do this with package managers or with python virtual environments. conda is a popular package manager that makes it easy to manage a list of library dependencies that might need to be installed.
 There are other options too of course, but conda is pretty good.